tsenst/RLOFLib/README.md

 # Sample C++
 The folder RLOFApp contains the RLOFApp.cpp file which demonstrates the usage of the RLOF library.

-The sample project can be build with cmake (from Version 2.7).
+The sample project can be build with cmake-gui (from Version 2.7).
 Please set the following options:
  - LIBRLOF_INCLUDE -> directing to the include directory containing the files RLOF_Flow.h and RLOF_Parameter.h
  - LIBRLOF_PATH 	-> directing to the lib directory containing libRLOF_X lib files
  - OpenCV_DIR 		-> directing to your local opencv directory.
+## For Visual Studio
 To run the sample please mention to announce the binary path "/lib/" e.g. by setting the environment PATH variable (e.g. PATH=D:/workspace/Arbeit_Senst/publicProjects/RLOFLib/lib/ ) in your project debugging settings.
+## For Linux
+You can build and run the sample project by using cmake as follows:

+	mkdir build
+	cd build
+	cmake ../
+	make -j
+	./RLOFApp
 # Contact
 If you have questions regarding the implementation please contact:

 	Tobias Senst: <senst AT nue.tu-berlin.de>